zeniazuraiq/zeniazuraiq.github.io/_pages/misc.md

 nav: true
 nav_order: 5
 ---
+> No matter how corrupt, greedy, and heartless our government, our corporations, our media, and our religious & charitable institutions may become, the music will still be wonderful.
+> *Kurt Vonnegut*

 Just like anyone else, I enjoy good music, good books and good movies.
 I try my best to make sure I explore as much of these as I can.

 You can find a (somewhat) regularly updated list of my current reads [here](https://app.thestorygraph.com/books-read/emerzency) and my current watches [here](https://letterboxd.com/emerzency/).
 If you like unfocussed playlists, you can also check out my spotify [here](https://open.spotify.com/user/j94lz9ffuofrnhc7q6xnjhc9c).